hnsdomains/docs/dapp-developer-guide/ens-as-nft.md

-# ENS as NFT
+# HNS as NFT

-When ENS  registrar migrated in May 2019, the  registrar became an [ERC721](https://github.com/ensdomains/ens/blob/master/docs/ethregistrar.rst#id3) compliant non-fungible token contract, meaning that  registrations can be transferred in the same fashion as other NFTs.
+When HNS  registrar migrated in May 2019, the  registrar became an [ERC721](https://github.com/ensdomains/ens/blob/master/docs/ethregistrar.rst#id3) compliant non-fungible token contract, meaning that  registrations can be transferred in the same fashion as other NFTs.

-## Deriving tokenId from ENS name
+## Deriving tokenId from HNS name

-The tokenId of ENS name is simply the uint256 representation of the hash of the label (`vitalik` for `vitalik`).
+The tokenId of HNS name is simply the uint256 representation of the hash of the label (`vitalik` for `vitalik`).

 ```javascript
 const ethers = require('ethers')